OzlemMahmutogullari/BeData/README.md

 The municipalities are regarded as the nodes of networks.
 The highway roads are considered for the edges of networks.
 The node weights are calculated based on the populations of municipalities.

-The columns of "belgian_municipalities" file contains information (i, name, lat, long, pop) where
+The rows of "belgian_municipalities" file present information (i, name, lat, long, pop) where

           i: node number,
           name: name of municipality,